What is postnatal depression?

 Whether it means getting some cover from your partner, parent or friend; try to work in sleep where you can.

-Have fun: Because being a new mum is more than a full-time job, it’s important to find ways to fit in breaks somewhere.
+Have fun: Because being a new mum is more than a full-time job, find ways to fit in breaks somewhere.

 Maybe if someone like a friend or family member can watch the baby while you and your partner have a date; or see if your partner can watch the baby while you visit friends.